electric-eloquence/fepper/README.md

 files will override the respective module in core.
 Additions (so long as they are correctly pathed) will also be recognized.

-It is mandatory to componentize CSS modifications to the UI this way.
-While it is a better practice to componentize JS this way, generic modifications to UI JS can be added to `source/_scripts/ui-extender.js`.
+It is mandatory to componentized CSS modifications to the UI this way.
+While it is a better practice to componentize JS this way, generic modifications to UI JS can also be added to `source/_scripts/ui-extender.js`.

 View All markup can also be overriden by copying the `.mustache` files in https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/viewall and pasting them to `source/_ui/viewall`.
 Modifications will then be recognized and displayed in the UI.
+(No additions are allowed.)
 Custom View All CSS can be added to regular pattern styles in `source/_styles/bld`.

 ### <a id="mobile-devices"></a>Mobile Devices
 The best way to browse the Fepper UI on a mobile device is through the wireless